zsc/MOSS-TTSD/README.md

 MOSS-TTSD (text to spoken dialogue) is an open-source bilingual spoken dialogue synthesis model that supports both Chinese and English.
 It can transform dialogue scripts between two speakers into natural, expressive conversational speech.
 MOSS-TTSD supports voice cloning and long single-session speech generation, making it ideal for AI podcast production.
  For detailed information about the model and demos, please refer to our [Blog-en](https://www.open-moss.com/en/moss-ttsd/) and [中文博客](https://www.open-moss.com/cn/moss-ttsd/).
+You can also find the model on [Hugging Face](https://huggingface.co/fnlp/MOSS-TTSD-v0) and try it out in the [Spaces demo](https://huggingface.co/spaces/fnlp/MOSS-TTSD).

 ## Highlights